-Report cards are sent home after each quarterly grading period.
-Parents also have access to the online parent portal to access grades, attendance information, and current progress on assignments.
+Parents have access to the online parent portal throughout the school year to access grades, attendance information, and current progress on assignments.
+At the end of each grading period report cards are also available in the parent portal.
 The link for this online access is found on each school's website, and instructions are sent home to create a log-in.
 Parents can also have a daily or weekly email digest emailed for added convenience.
 Any difficulties or questions can be directed to the school office.